AlibabaCloudDocs/xtrace/intl.en-US/Before you begin/Monitor. NET applications/Use Jaeger to report .NET application data.md

 ## Manually instrument a .NET application

 The preceding sections describe how to use existing components to instrument .NET applications.
-You can also manually instrument .NET applications.
-In this case, you can use Jaeger to report the data of the applications to the Tracing Analysis console.
+You can also manually instrument .NET applications so that you can use Jaeger to report the data of the applications to the Tracing Analysis console.

-**Note:** You can click [here](https://arms-apm.oss-cn-hangzhou.aliyuncs.com/demo/jaegerDotNetDemo.zip) to download the demo project.
-Then, you can go to the ManualDemo directory and perform the steps in the README.md file to run the program.
+**Note:** Download the [demo project](https://arms-apm.oss-cn-hangzhou.aliyuncs.com/demo/jaegerDotNetDemo.zip).
+Go to the ManualDemo directory and run the program as instructed in the README.md file.

 1. Install NuGet packages.

     ```
-    // Jaeger: an implementation component of OpenTracing
+    // Jaeger, an implementation component of OpenTracing
-    // Microsoft.Extensions.Logging.Console: a log component
+    // Microsoft.Extensions.Logging.Console, a log component

     dotnet add  package Microsoft.Extensions.Logging.Console
     dotnet add  package Jaeger